 People always ask me what my secret is and how I manage to find amazing airline deals like a $300 roundtrip flight to Argentina and $99 flight to Iceland.

 I knew about the list before being on the list was cool.
 The secret is out, however, with millions of people enrolled in the internet’s hottest flight alert program.

 Joining Scott’s list is the first recommendation I make in my book, “The Affordable Flight Guide,” a #1 Amazon bestseller in multiple categories.

-Read on for my Scott’s Cheap Flights review.
+Read on for my Going review.

 Scott’s list has grown in the last few years from a dozen friends to millions of subscribers around the world, and he now employs a team of more than 30 people.

-How Scott’s Cheap Flights works
+How Going works

-Scott’s Cheap Flights works as follows:
+Going works as follows:

 - When a good deal pops up, they compile information about it and send it out to subscribers on the list ASAP